min2ha/ukwa-site/content/target/45804/index.en.md

   "subject": "Brexit"
 }

-# Huffington Post: Ken Loach Tells Jeremy Corbyn Supporters To Phone BBC With Complaints Of Bias

 Ken Loach has encouraged Jeremy Corbyn supporters to call the BBC to complain about what he said was the broadcaster’s bias against the Labour leader.